On the Provable Performance Guarantee of Efficient Reasoning Models: Experiments

-\paragraph{Datasets} We evaluate PAC reasoning on a series of real datasets spanning reasoning and open-ended generation tasks.
-Specifically, our evaluation covers a high-level mathematics benchmark, MATH-500~\citep{lightman2023lets}, a text-based logical reasoning task, ZebraLogic~\citep{lin2025zebralogic}, and an alignment-focused open-ended writing benchmark, Arena-Hard~\citep{li2024crowdsourced}.
+\textbf{Datasets} We evaluate PAC reasoning on datasets spanning reasoning and open-ended generation tasks.
+Specifically, our evaluation covers a high-level mathematics benchmark, MATH-500~\citep{lightman2023lets}, a text-based logical reasoning task, ZebraLogic~\citep{lin2025zebralogic}, and an alignment-focused open-ended writing benchmark, Arena-Hard~\citep{li2025crowdsourced}.
 For each dataset, we partition the original test set into a calibration subset and a held-out test subset randomly.
-Table~\ref{table:splitting_settings} in Appendix~\ref{sec:experimental_details} provides details on the specific splitting strategies.
+Table~\ref{table:splitting_settings} in Appendix~\ref{app:experimental_details} provides details on the specific splitting strategies.
+We also report results on additional benchmarks like GPQA~\citep{rein2024gpqa} and HumanEval~\citep{chen2021evaluating} in Appendix~\ref{app:more_data}.

-\paragraph{Loss functions} We consider two types of loss functions for evaluating the PAC guarantee of our method: the semantic cosine distance and binary 0-1 loss.
-Details are placed in Appendix~\ref{sec:experimental_details}.
+\textbf{Baselines} We compare PAC reasoning with several efficiency-oriented baselines, including Naive control, Router~\cite{ong2025routellm}, Chain of Draft (CoD)~\citep{xu2025chain}, and NoThinking~\citep{ma2025reasoning}, with details in Appendix~\ref{sec:baseline}.
+These methods reduce inference cost via heuristic design choices, but lack explicit theoretical guarantees on performance loss.

+\textbf{Loss functions} PAC reasoning controls the extra error from switching from the thinking model $f$ to the non-thinking model $\tilde{f}$, i.e., the performance loss caused by accelerating the reasoning procedure.
+For this reason, we define loss relative to the thinking model, not relative to the gold answer.
+We use two loss functions in experiments: (1) \textbf{Semantic cosine distance} in an embedding space.
+Given reference output $y_i=f(x_i)$ and PAC output $\hat{y}_i=\hat{f}(x_i)$, let $v_{y_i}$ and $v_{\hat{y}_i}$ be their embeddings.
+The semantic loss is:

+We use ``Qwen3-Embedding-4B'' as the embedding model~\citep{yang2025qwen3}.
+(2) \textbf{Binary 0--1 loss} for verifiable tasks.
+It measures the accuracy drop when the expert answer is correct:

+Here $y_i^{gold}$ is the gold answer for the problem $x_i$.
+We discuss the choice of loss function in Appendix~\ref{sec:choice_loss_functions}.

-\paragraph{Metrics} To evaluate the effectiveness of the PAC reasoning in optimizing budget usage, we define two key metrics: \textit{Expert Call Percentage} (ECP) and \textit{Saved Token Percentage} (STP).
+\textbf{Metrics} To evaluate the effectiveness of the PAC reasoning in optimizing budget usage, we define two metrics: \textbf{Expert Call Percentage} (ECP) and \textbf{Saved Token Percentage} (STP).
 These metrics are formally defined as follows:

 where $l_{\tilde{y}_i}$ and $l_{y_i}$ represent the number of tokens in the candidate answer $\tilde{y}_i$ and the reference answer $y_i$, respectively.
 The ECP measures the proportion of test cases requiring expert intervention.
 At the same time, the STP quantifies the token efficiency by comparing the token counts of candidate and reference answers, accounting for cases where expert calls are triggered.
+We also report accuracy of our proposed method in Appendix~\ref{sec:acc}.

 We repeat each experiment 100 times and report the mean and standard deviation of the budget savings.
 We fix $\alpha = 0.05$ throughout all experiments while varying $\epsilon$, and set the sampling weight $\pi = \pi_i = 0.5$ for each \(i\in \mathcal{I}_{cal}\) and the sample size $m = n \times \frac{1}{\pi}$.